MEDSL/2018-elections-official/README.md

 * Wisconsin
 * Wyoming

 The precinct data are a work in progress, and we welcome feedback.
-In particular, there are several discrepancies between the Alabama data and the precinct-level results (we are missing about 1000 votes in Chilton County, about 500 votes in Dallas County, and write-ins by precinct in Covington, Escambia, Lauderdale, Monroe, Pickens, and Russell Counties).
-If anyone has information on or knows where to find the missing votes, please let us know.